 The State of Minnesota has specific licensing requirements for Life Science teachers, the science portions of which are satisfied by the Biology major only if BIO 476 Microbiology and BIO 481 Ecology are selected as upper division electives.
 Additionally, students interested in Earth Science licensure should also take two of the following: PHY 101, SCI 106, or an introductory geology course.
 All upper division biology requirements for secondary licensure must be completed before beginning student teaching.
 The state requirements may be subject to change after the publication of this catalog.
 Students should therefore consult with the Augsburg Department of Education to identify current Minnesota teacher licensure requirements.

 Students who have earned a bachelor’s degree elsewhere and seek life science teaching licensure at Augsburg are required to complete a minimum of two upper division biology courses at Augsburg with a GPA of 2.5 or higher.
 Required or elective courses are determined by the department following review of transcripts and prior to matriculation.

 Beta Beta Beta

-Membership in the Augsburg chapter of this national biology honor society is open to students who have completed at least one upper division biology course and have a GPA of 3.0 in biology.
+Membership in the Augsburg chapter of this national biology honor society is open to students who have completed at least three semester courses in Biology, including at least one 200-level or higher biology course at Augsburg University.
+Students must have a GPA of 3.0 in biology.

 Cooperative Education and Service-Learning

-The department works with the Strommen Career and Internship Center in identifying and defining cooperative education experiences in laboratories and other settings in the Twin Cities.
+The department works with the Strommen Center for Meaningful Work in identifying and defining cooperative education experiences in laboratories and other settings in the Twin Cities.

 For a complete list of courses and descriptions, see the Course Description Search.